• Skip to main content

 Below are the new words used in the example sentence.

-• kono – この : a determiner used before a noun referring to a thing close to the speaker.
+- kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “kamigata” to say “this hairstyle” in Japanese.

 This is a typical usage of “mijikakereba”.
 In the example, it works as a part of the conditional clause, “kami ga mijikakereba”, which means ‘if your hair is short’ in Japanese.
 When we want to make a conditional clause in a sentence with adding the meaning of ‘short’ in Japanese, this ba form is a very good option.